-Your insurance company will provide you with proof of insurance.
-It lists the insured vehicles and the name of insured.
+Your insurance company will send you a card to show proof of insurance.
+It lists the insured vehicles and the name of the policy owner.
 It also shows the policy number and the dates the policy starts and ends.
 Keep this card in your car.